-Most of your students are probably in the first group of stages of either theorist.
-It is important to think about the fact that in a Catholic school setting, a child experiences a community of Catholic beliefs and values.
+Most of the children you will work with are probably in the first group of stages of either theorist.
+It is important to think about the fact that in a catechetical session, a child experiences a community of Catholic beliefs and values.
 For many of them that community strengthens and adds to the Catholic identity of their family and their family's practices.
 For others who have not experienced that kind of practice of the faith at home, it is an initiation into a community of religious values and identity.